NATIVE HEALTH’s Women, Infants and Children (WIC) program helps keep pregnant, breastfeeding women, and children under age five healthy.

 WIC is for all types of Arizona families!
 Single or married parents and those that are employed or unemployed are all welcome to apply.
 Children under age five can be enrolled on WIC by their mothers, fathers, grandparents, foster parents, or legal guardian.
 See “Do I Qualify for WIC?” below for more information.

 We operate three WIC clinics at the following locations, days, and times.
-Walk-ins are welcome at all locations:
+During COVID-19, all NATIVE HEALTH WIC clinics are closed to in person visits.
+Telephonic and virtual services are available.
+Please call 1-800-470-5930.

 To participate in WIC, applicants must meet the following qualifications:

 To register for NATIVE HEALTH WIC, please bring the following:

 All clients receive nutrition education to improve the eating habits and overall health of participants and their families.